First Producing Oil Well in West Texas

 Today, Shackelford County continues to be a vibrant community with a thriving agriculture industry, supported by ranching, farming, and oil production.
 Its rich history is preserved and celebrated through various historical sites and museums, offering visitors and locals a glimpse into the county's past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Shackelford County, Texas.
+This timeline provides a condensed summary of the historical journey of Shackelford County, Texas.

 • 1858 - Shackelford County is created by the Texas Legislature from portions of Bosque, Travis, and Young counties.